ai-hero/tuskr/README.md

 # tuskr
-Move Mountains.
-One task at a time.
+Perform Mammoth Tasks.
+One job at a time.